Improving Outdoor Multi-cell Fingerprinting-based Positioning via Mobile Data Augmentation: Mobile Data Augmentation

 where the kernel is given by the Gaussian function:

 Here, $\mathbf{p}$ is the evaluation point, and the model parameters $\theta$ correspond to the training data points $\mathcal{D}$.

 We select the Gaussian kernel based on domain-specific considerations.
 MDT location data are typically obtained via GPS at the user side, and the associated measurement noise is typically modeled as Gaussian.
 Therefore, using a Gaussian kernel with a tunable bandwidth aligns naturally with the assumed uncertainty in user positioning.
+This reinforces the model's interpretability: the predicted density at any point $\mathbf{p}$ is not an abstract score, but a cumulative measure of how many training users were physically located within the noise radius $h$ of that point.
 Intuitively, \ac{KDE} assumes that regions with higher sample density are more likely to generate future observations.
 Since \ac{KDE} is an unsupervised method, the bandwidth $h$ is treated as a hyperparameter and tuned via \ac{ERM}.
 Specifically, we minimize the negative log-likelihood on a validation subset $\mathcal{D}' = \{\mathbf{p}_i'\}_{i=1}^{m'}$, that is